Travel Mermaid

 Pasta e Vino restaurant in Port Douglas // Travel Mermaid

-Expect fresh pasta, moreish sauces and simple delicious cooking that’s really well priced for the quality.
-My favourites are Mauro’s signature Pappardelle ragu with with braised lamb and porcini, and the Linguine alla Luciana with braised baby octopus.
-They also have a fish special every evening and $21 daytime specials, usually consisting of a pasta dish and glass of wine.
+Expect fresh pasta, moreish sauces and simple, delicious cooking that’s really well priced for the quality.
+My favourites are Mauro’s signature Pappardelle ragu with braised lamb and porcini and the Linguine alla Luciana with braised baby octopus.
+They also have a fish special every evening and $21 daytime specials, usually consisting of a pasta dish and a glass of wine.

 2. The Mexican